Ajaingithub/scCITESeq_pipeline/README.md

    This will filter out doublets from both the RNA and ADT

-3. **scCITESeq_sctransform_V2** - The object is normalized using scTransform V2 and integreate using CCA.
+3. **scCITESeq_sctransform_V2** - The object is normalized using scTransform V2 and samples integreated using CCA.

    #### To Run the Code
           source("./pipeline_functions/scCITESeq_sctransform_V2.R")